NeoRL: Efficient Exploration for Nonepisodic RL: Problem Setting

 \begin{lemma}[Well calibrated confidence intervals for RKHS, \citet{rothfuss2023hallucinated}] Let $\vf^* \in \setH_{k,B}^{d_x}$.
 Suppose ${\vmu}_n$ and $\vsigma_n$ are the posterior mean and variance of a GP with kernel $k$, c.f., \Cref{eq:GPposteriors}.
-There exists $\beta_n(\delta)$, for which the tuple $(\vmu_n, \vsigma_n, \beta_n(\delta))$ is a well-calibrated statistical model of $\vf^*$. \end{lemma} \looseness=-1 In summary, in the RKHS setting, a GP is a well-calibrated model.
-For more general models like BNNs, methods such as \cite{kuleshov2018accurate} can be used for calibration.
+There exists $\beta_n(\delta) \propto \sqrt{\Gamma_n}$, for which the tuple $(\vmu_n, \vsigma_n, \beta_n(\delta))$ is a well-calibrated statistical model of $\vf^*$. \end{lemma} \looseness=-1 In summary, in the RKHS setting, a GP is a well-calibrated model.
+For more general models like Bayesian neural networks (BNNs), methods such as \cite{kuleshov2018accurate} can be used for calibration.
 Our results can also be extended beyond the RKHS setting to other classes of well-calibrated models similar to~\cite{curi2020efficient}.

-In the following, we present our algorithm: \textbf{N}on\textbf{e}pisodic \textbf{O}ptimistic \textbf{RL} (\neorl) for efficient nonepisodic exploration in continuous state-action spaces. \neorl builds on recent advances in episodic RL~\citep{kakade2020information, curi2020efficient, sukhija2024optimistic, treven2024ocorl} and leverages the optimism in the face of uncertainty paradigm to pick policies that are optimistic w.r.t.~the dynamics within our calibrated statistical model.
-Moreover, \neorl suggests policies according to the following decision rule
+In the following, we present our algorithm: \textbf{N}on\textbf{e}pisodic \textbf{O}ptimistic \textbf{RL} (\neorl) for efficient nonepisodic exploration in continuous state-action spaces. \neorl builds on recent advances in episodic RL~\citep{kakade2020information, curi2020efficient, sukhija2024optimistic, treven2024ocorl} and leverages the optimism in the face of uncertainty paradigm to pick policies that are optimistic w.r.t.~the dynamics within our calibrated statistical model as follows

 \looseness=-1 Here, $\vf_n$ is a dynamical system such that the cost by controlling $\vf_n$ with its optimal policy $\vpi_n$ is the lowest among all the plausible systems from $\setM_{n-1} \cap \setM_0$.
 Note, from \cref{lem:rkhs_confidence_interval} we have that $\vf^* \in \setM_{n-1} \cap \setM_0$ (with high probability) and therefore the solution to \cref{eq:exploration_op_optimistic} gives an optimistic estimate for the average cost.
+We take the intersection of $\setM_{n-1}$ with $\setM_0$ to ensure that we maintain at least the same confidence about our model as at the beginning, i.e., $n=0$, during learning.